Section 3: Rules and Regulations for Using SU Facilities

 - You will be asked to leave the facilities.

 - You may be refused further entry to the facilities.
-This is at the sole discretion of the Chief Executive or his/her representative and in licensed premises it is at the discretion of the Designated Premises Supervisor (licensee) or their representative.
+This is at the sole discretion of the Chief Executive or his/her representative and in licensed premises it is at the discretion of the Designated Premises Supervisor (licensee) or his/ her representative.